webdriverio/webdriverio/CONTRIBUTING.md

 # Contributing

-This repository contains all necessary packages to use the WebdriverIO test framework.
-These packages have individual descriptions in their README files (`/packages/<package>/README.md`).
+This repository contains all necessary packages of the WebdriverIO project (excluding plugins that were contributed by 3rd party developers).
+These packages have individual descriptions in their README files (`/packages/<package>/README.md`) providing information about their scope and responsibilities.
 Even though the build commands might differ from package to package the way to work with these is the same.
 This project uses [Lerna](https://lernajs.io/) to manage all its subprojects in this monolith repository.

 We are trying to make contributing to this project as easy and transparent as possible.
 If there is any information missing that prevents you from sending in a pull request, please let us know.
 We treat these kind of issues like actual bugs.